Coursera and HEC Paris Announce a New Stackable Degree

 The New Innovation Management and Design Thinking Specialization

-The new Innovation Management and Design Thinking specialization is being launched in a stackable program format.
-The format will allow learners to start their degree by enrolling in open courses or specializations.
+The new Innovation Management and Design Thinking specialization is being launched in a stackable degree.
+The format permits learners to start their degree by enrolling in open courses or specializations.
 Once accepted to a degree program, they will be permitted to stack the courses they’ve already completed into the full degree program.

-There are four core courses at the center of the Innovation Management and Design Thinking specialization: Boosting Creativity for Innovation; Strategic Management of Innovation; Organizational Design and Management; and Design Thinking.
-To earn a certificate in Innovation Management and Design Thinking, learners also must complete a hands-on project.
+There are four core courses at the center of the Innovation Management and Design Thinking specialization, including Boosting Creativity for Innovation and Design Thinking.
+To earn a certificate in Innovation Management and Design Thinking, learners must also fully execute a hands-on final project.

 Enrollment for the new Managing Innovation and Design Thinking specialization is currently open.
-The program, which takes on average seven months to complete, is available in both English and French.
+The program, which will generally take seven months to finish, is available in English, as well as French.
 With open enrollment, learners can start at any time.